EliasF05/eliasf05.github.io/index.md

 ---

 **About Me** \
-I'm a graduate student in data science with an interest for most topics in machine learning, with some research experience in state estimation and system identification.
+I'm a graduate student in data science with an interest for most topics in machine learning, with some research experience in machine learning and computational bayesian statistics. \